FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 8.3) Comfort and stress reduction

-• Separate from high-energy pets or young kids if your cat seems overwhelmed.
+• Separate from high-energy pets if your cat seems overwhelmed

-• Anytime: new eye changes or neurological signs = call the vet.
+• Anytime: new eye changes or neurologic signs = call the vet

 9) Scams, unsafe products, and how to stay safe